Obama announces new U.S. sanctions on Russia over Ukraine

 | MANILA/SLAVIANSK Ukraine

-MANILA/SLAVIANSK Ukraine U.S. President Barack Obama announced new sanctions against some Russians on Monday to stop President Vladimir Putin from fomenting the rebellion in eastern Ukraine, but said he was holding broader measures against Russia's economy "in reserve".
+MANILA/SLAVIANSK Ukraine U.S. President Barack Obama announced new sanctions against some Russians on Monday in an attempt to stop President Vladimir Putin from fomenting the rebellion in eastern Ukraine, but held off from broad measures that would hit Russia's economy.

-On the ground, pro-Moscow rebels showed no sign of curbing their uprising, seizing public buildings in another town in the east.
-Interfax news agency reported that the mayor of a further major eastern city, Kharkiv, had been shot and was undergoing an operation.
-It gave no details of the shooting.

-Germany demanded Russia act to help secure the release of seven unarmed European military monitors, including four Germans, who have been held by the rebels since Friday.

-The European Union is also expected to add targets to its Russia sanctions list on Monday.
-Ambassadors from the 28 EU states met in Brussels and an EU diplomat said they were expected to add around 15 new names.

-Washington will also target some high tech exports, Obama said.
-But the measures do not yet include the wider sanctions, such as curbs on the Russian financial and energy sectors, that would do the most serious damage to Russia's economy.
+Some high tech exports will also be targeted, Obama said.
+But the measures do not yet include the wider sanctions, like curbs on the Russian financial and energy sectors, that would do the most serious damage to Russia's economy.

-“We are keeping in reserve additional steps that we could take should the situation escalate further,” Obama said, acknowledging that he did not know if the measures he has ordered so far will work.
+Obama said Washington and its allies were keeping the threat of such sectoral sanctions "in reserve" in case the situation should "escalate further”.
+He conceded he did not know if the measures he has ordered so far will work.

-U.S. officials have said the new list would include Putin's "cronies" in the hope of changing his behaviour.
+U.S. officials have said the new list will include Putin's "cronies" in the hope of changing his behaviour.

-"The goal is not to go after Mr. Putin personally.
-The goal is to change his calculus with respect to how the current actions that he's engaging in in Ukraine could have an adverse impact on the Russian economy over the long haul," Obama said in Manila during a trip to Asia.
+"The goal is not to go after Mr. Putin personally; the goal is to change his calculus, to encourage him to walk the walk, not just talk the talk" on diplomacy to resolve the crisis, Obama said in Manila during a trip to Asia.

-"To encourage him to actually walk the walk and not just talk the talk when it comes to diplomatically resolving the crisis in Ukraine.”

 Moscow has in the past shrugged off targeted sanctions like those Obama announced on Monday as pointless.

-Washington says armed rebels - who have captured towns and government buildings across eastern Ukraine - are operating under the direction of Kremlin agents.
+Washington says armed rebels - who have captured towns and government buildings across eastern Ukraine and are holding seven European monitors and a number of Ukrainians hostage - are operating under the direction of Kremlin agents.

 Russia denies it is involved and says the uprising is a spontaneous response to oppression of Russian speakers by Kiev.